 It is vital for DTH hammers to receive a constant supply of proper rock drill oil to protect the internal components and to provide a good air seal between the piston and the inner cylinder, and the piston and the wear sleeve for efficient drilling.
+Mincon recommends the use of Mincon Envirosafe® rock drill oil (RDO) to maintain optimal performance and extend the life of the internal components of your hammer.

 The correct consumption of oil is dependent upon the air volume and conditions.
 Please refer to the lubrication graph below for recommendations.
 When drilling in wet conditions the normal amount should be doubled.
 There should be visual evidence of oil around the drill bit shank and within the tube joints when changing tubes.
+When using the recommended Mincon Envirosafe® RDO the consumption can be reduced to 70 percent of the amount outlined in the consumption graph.

-The recommended grade of oil is dependent on the ambient temperature in which drilling is taking place as well as the operating pressure.
+If using petroleum based rock drill oils, the recommended grade of oil is dependent on the ambient temperature in which drilling is taking place as well as the operating pressure.
 As a rule of thumb, ISO320 grade rock drill oil should be used whenever possible as the hammer is a high frequency tool, however, where the pump cannot pump the oil in colder conditions, a lower grade of oil can be used as per the graph below.
+The viscosity of Mincon Envirosafe® RDO is such that it can be used at any time without it becoming too tacky to pump.